 This is much more severe inflammation that occurs throughout the entire thickness of the sclera.

-Scleritis is rare, of the order of 0.1% of presentations in the emergency eye clinic, occurring more frequently in women and generally in an older age group than patients with episcleritis, with a mean age at presentation of 52 years.
+Scleritis is rare.
+It occurs more frequently in women and generally in an older age group than patients with episcleritis, with an age range of 40-60 years.

 It is traditionally classified according to which part of the sclera is affected, a classification developed in 1976.
 It may be anterior (90% of cases) or posterior (10% of cases) and there are four clearly recognisable groups of the anterior form: